What is Bruce Dern's Net Worth and Salary?

-Bruce Dern Net Worth and Salary: Bruce Dern is an American actor who has a net worth of $12 million.
-Dern is probably best known for playing villains, and he is famous for his "unstable" acting style.
+Bruce Dern is an American actor who has a net worth of $8 million.
+Bruce Dern is probably best known for playing villains, and he is famous for his "unstable" acting style.
 He was nominated for an Academy Award after his performance in 1978's "Coming Home," and once again in 2013 for "Nebraska."
 Dern was quite active during the 70s, and he appeared in other films such as "Silent Running," "The King of Marvin Gardens," "The Cowboys," "Posse," "Family Plot," and "Black Sunday."

 Bruce's family was quite well-connected in the political sphere.
 His grandfather acted as the governor of Utah and the Secretary of War.
 His godfather, Adlai Stevenson II, was the governor of Illinois and was nominated twice for the officer of the President of the United States.
 Bruce's great-grandfather helped establish the Carson, Pirie, and Scott stores.

 Bruce began his acting career with stage work in Philadelphia before heading to Hollywood.
 His first film role came in 1960 with "Wild River," and he subsequently booked more substantial roles in films like "Marnie" and "Hang 'Em High."
 Dern developed a reputation for appearing in Westerns, and some of his most notable roles came in films like "Support Your Local Sheriff!" and "The Cowboys."
 It was during this period that he became famous for playing villains.